VinitTomar/vin-mention/README.md

 # VinMention

 ## Description
 There are many libraries for mentions or tributes for core javascript imeplementation.
-But there is no library for angular.
+But there is no library for angular which can properyly work with `angular forms`.
 For this purpose I have created this library so that developers can use it in their project without any issue.

 ## Installation